A Visual Story Milly Thompson: My Body Temperature is Feeling Good

 - On top of the wall is a sculpture

-- There is more artwork round the back of the wall towards the back of the exhibition
+- There is more artwork round the back of the wall towards the back of the exhibition, including video, sculpture and paintings.

 Donate to keep Baltic free